Hilderin/raylib-aseprite-odin/README.md

 - Original project: [`raylib-aseprite`](https://github.com/RobLoach/raylib-aseprite) by [Rob Loach](https://github.com/RobLoach)
 - This repository is an altered source version (a 100% Odin port)
 - Full license text: [`LICENSE`](./LICENSE)

+---

+*Built with curiosity, Python and a lot of AI.*